All Episodes

 Like, is it really that they think they got screwed by this individual?

-Or is it that they they like an idea that allows that individual to not be superior to them?
+Or is it that they like an idea that allows that individual to not be superior to them?

-Like all these sacrifice ideas, insofar as you worship failure and you punish productivity, like it makes the failures morally superior to the successes, like the industrialist change from kind of superior, at least in the material realm, to like, no, those are the bad people, and the environmental movement is totally like this because it's impact, right?
+Like all these sacrifice ideas, insofar as you worship failure and you punish productivity, like it makes the failures morally superior to the successes.

-Like, oh, well, if if you know, and you even see this among conservatives, just totally like too much on like, oh, you're driving a yacht or private jet, and it's just like that's sort of bad.
+Like, oh, well, if, you know, and you even see this among conservatives, just totally like too much on like, oh, you're driving a yacht or a private jet.

-Like that's sort of a bad thing, and we should versus well, that's cool.
+Like that's sort of a bad thing.

-That's cool that somebody figured out a way to just fly themselves wherever they want, like most of us can drive ourselves, and hopefully we can have a world where many more of us can do that.
+That's cool that somebody figured out a way to just fly themselves wherever they want.

 Do you think that just comes from a like a lack of self-esteem?

-Because the correct way to feel better about yourself is is to sort of rise to the occasion, right?
+Because the correct way to feel better about yourself is to sort of rise to the occasion, right?

 Accomplish something that you're proud of or do what you love and disregard, you know, whether or not someone else is more successful than you.